-The Department of Education and Training (DET) recognise the dedication to quality teaching and learning occurring in state schools in rural and remote locations.
-The department also recognise the unique challenges of teaching and learning in rural and remote schools and is committed to addressing the particular needs of students living in geographically isolated areas.
-Students in Queensland's rural and remote communities deserve the very best educational opportunities we can provide.
-Financial assistance and programs may be available for eligible students and these communities.
+The Department of Education and Training supports the quality teaching and learning occurring in state schools in rural and remote locations.
+The department recognises the unique challenges of teaching in rural and remote schools and works to address the particular needs of students living in geographically isolated areas.